influxdata/docs-v2/content/v2.0/reference/glossary.md

 ### selector

 A Flux function that returns a single point from the range of specified points.
-See [Flux built-in selector functions](https://v2.docs.influxdata.com/v2.0/reference/flux/functions/built-in/transformations/selectors/) for a complete list of available built-in selector functions.
+See [Flux built-in selector functions](/v2.0/reference/flux/functions/built-in/transformations/selectors/) for a complete list of available built-in selector functions.

 Related entries: [aggregation](#aggregation), [function](#function), [transformation](#transformation)

 ### series

-A collection of data in the InfluxDB data structure that shares a measurement, tag set, and retention policy<!--bucket? -->.
+A collection of data in the InfluxDB data structure that shares a measurement, tag set, and bucket.

 Related entries: [field set](#field-set), [measurement](#measurement), [retention policy](/#retention-policy-rp), [tag set](#tag-set)